gray rectangle with angle

 You must first request a rating change, which will trigger a notice for the DOT to send a representative for a follow-up audit.
 When the FMCSA returns, you will need a corrective action plan in place to show your intentions for compliance.

-Some ideas for your corrective action plan include:
+Your corrective action plan should include:

-• Regular vehicle maintenance and inspections.
+• Regular vehicle maintenance and inspections

-• Training on safety protocols.
+• Training on safety protocols

-• Establishing a strict alcohol and drug-free policy.
+• Establishing a strict alcohol and drug-free policy

-• Maintaining accurate and updated documentation.
+• Maintaining accurate and updated documentation

-• Enforcing seat belt usage at all times.
+• Enforcing seat belt usage at all times

-• Implementing a comprehensive Safety Management System.
+• Implementing a comprehensive Safety Management System

-• Regularly reviewing records and qualifications.
+• Regularly reviewing records and qualifications

-• Properly handling and transporting hazardous materials.
+• Properly handling and transporting hazardous materials

-• Compliance with all transportation laws and regulations.
+• Compliance with all transportation laws and regulations

-• Promptly addressing any issues identified during roadside inspections.
+• Promptly addressing any issues identified during roadside inspections

-• Ensuring cargo is correctly and safely secured.
+• Ensuring cargo is correctly and safely secured

-• Regular internal audits to identify and correct any compliance issues.
+• Regular internal audits to identify and correct any compliance issues

-• Using safety technology like cameras and telematics systems.
+• Using safety technology like cameras and telematics systems

-• Responding quickly to any FMCSA notices and requirements.
+• Responding quickly to any FMCSA notices and requirements

-Once you have requested a rating change and provided your corrective action plan, the FMCSA will provide their decision within 30–45 days.
+Once you have requested a rating change and provided your corrective action plan, the FMCSA will make their decision within 30–45 days.
 If your improved rating is denied, keep documenting your safety improvements, and try again as soon as you can.

 Improve Your Rating Today